subhadip001/offline-first-blog-app/README.md

 - Implementation of Offline Storage in `tinybase` was my first time.
 Faced issues like updating local store in offline mode without reloading, cause i was using react-query for that also.
 But overcame it.
 - As of now, I have implemented the simple approach to sync changes.
 Maintaining a queue of changes to be synced and processing them in the background.
 Due to time constraints, I have not implemented conflict resolution and data reconciliation using CRDT.

+## Improvements

+- Implementing conflict resolution and data reconciliation using CRDT
+- Implementing pagination and edit for comments
+- Improved UX and UI
+- Improving the lastsync feature
+- Adding more features

 ## Getting Started

 First, run the development server: